Borrowers are behind on their debt, just as interest rates rise.

 Americans are having more trouble paying their bills these days.
 Consumer debt experts say this is a red flag that could foreshadow a more widespread economic impact.

-New survey results from the National Foundation for Credit Counseling find that 25 percent of adults aren’t paying their bills on time, and 8 percent have unpaid debts that have gone into collections — both increases of three percentage points from last year.
+New survey results from the National Foundation for Credit Counseling (NFCC) find that 25 percent of adults aren’t paying their bills on time, and 8 percent have unpaid debts that have gone into collections — both increases of 3 percentage points from last year.

-“I think everybody really needs to take a look at how they’re managing their debt,” said Bruce McClary, spokesman for the NFCC.
+“I think everybody really needs to take a look at how they’re managing their debt,” said Bruce McClary, spokesman for the foundation.

-“I’m not surprised that people are struggling to pay their bills because, realistically, there’s only so much credit card debt Americans can take on without serious problems and nobody has quite known what that tipping point is — but it’s pretty clear that we’re not all that far from it,” said Matt Schulz, senior industry analyst at CreditCards.com.
+Matt Schulz, senior industry analyst at CreditCards.com, said he wasn't surprised "that people are struggling to pay their bills because, realistically, there’s only so much credit card debt Americans can take on without serious problems and nobody has quite known what that tipping point is — but it’s pretty clear that we’re not all that far from it."

-The NFCC found that women between the ages of 18 and 34 had the greatest increase in late and nonpayment, with nearly 40 percent telling surveyors they don’t make on-time payments.
+The NFCC found that women aged 18 to 34 had the greatest increase in late payments and nonpayment, with nearly 40 percent telling surveyors they don’t make payments on time.

+“We’ve known for some time that millennials and, specifically, millennial women continue to face unique financial challenges,” McClary said.

-“A delayed start in the workplace and growing personal savings… could be one of the things that’s driving this result,” McClary said.
+“A delayed start in the workplace and growing personal savings," McClary said, "could be one of the things that’s driving this result."

 The rise in borrowers who have bills in collections is a particularly alarming sign, McClary said.